huuff/exobrain/computer-technology/kubernetes.md

 * Scaling: Services can be scaled to several replicas without worrying about the deployment of these.
 This can even be automated through an [[hpa]]
 * Self-healing: Workloads that are down are automatically replaced by new ones.
-* Load balancing: Load is automatically and transparently sent to the appropriate replicas without knowledge of how many there are or where they are.
+* Load balancing: Load is automatically and transparently sent to the appropriate replicas without needing any knowledge of how many there are or where they are.
 * Service discovery: An internal DNS allows discovering services by name, transparently to their location.
 * Automated rolling updates: Kubernetes ensures a new version of a service is correctly working before removing the old one.